Extended Producer Responsibility (EPR)

 Future development and updates in EPR

-As EPR regulations continue to evolve, businesses must stay informed about future policy changes, consultations, and regulatory timelines.
+As EPR regulations continue to evolve, your business must stay informed about future policy changes, consultations, and regulatory timelines.
 Governments worldwide are refining EPR frameworks, introducing new reporting requirements, and adjusting compliance deadlines.

 Upcoming consultations and stakeholder engagement